401-advanced-javascriptnights-joseph/lab-26-Component-Based-UI/README.md

 ###### `if count -> number < 0`

-background color of count turns green
+background color of count turns red

 ###### `if count -> number > 0`